 Dr. Nelson has published over 70 journal articles.
 Watch Dr. Nelson in a video and learn more about his practice.

 The Imagine Lecture was inspired by the late Dr. David Winter’s relentless pursuit of knowledge, innovation and never being afraid to envision something more, different or better.
 Its guest lecturers embody those ideals and bring them to life to inspire others.

-To make a donation to the lecture’s endowment, call 715-464-3017, or email@example.com.
+To make a donation to the lecture’s endowment, call 715-838-3219, or email email@example.com.